 How do I report the gain and when is the tax payable?

-From that date, CGT incurred following the disposal of a residential property will have to be paid within 30 days of the completion date in all cases.
+Any CGT incurred following the disposal of the property will have to be paid within the same 60 day period.

 Failure to pay on time will result in HMRC imposing interest and potential penalties.

-This new deadline applies even where no money has changed hands.
+This rule also applies even where no money has changed hands.
 For example, the rule will also apply when a property is transferred into trust or gifted to a family member.